spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ## Next Steps

 When the PCG is in the **Running** state, you can create the Nutanix cloud account.
+For guidance, review the [Add Nutanix Cloud Account](add-nutanix-cloud-account.md) guide.